Logo

 TransactionDescription

-create_babel_tankCreate a tank for babel fee payments (ADA deposit + datum)
+create_babel_tankCreate a tank for babel-fee payments (ADA deposit + datum)

-create_scheduled_tankCreate a tank for scheduled transaction execution
+create_scheduled_tankCreate a tank for scheduled-transaction execution

 withdraw_tankReclaim ADA from an owned tank